WheelockLab/NetworkLevelAnalysis/docs/source/network_level_results.rst

 In NLA this is referred to as "ranking" since it is simply counting values in a sorted list.
 This basic ranking is referred to as the "uncorrected" *p*-value.
 There are two other options for ranking in NLA.
 These account for :abbr:`FWER (family-wise error rate)`.
-The first method is based off the "randomise" method :cite:p:`FreedmanD,WinklerA`.
+The first method is based off the "randomise" method :cite:p:`FreedmanD,WinklerA:2014`.
 The second method is called "Westfall-Young" in NLA described by an alogrithm :cite:p:`WestfallP` by Westfall and Young.